Another Live Theatrical Event!

 By Adam Szymkowicz

-Imagine a married couple, played by a married couple, directed by a married couple in the parking lot behind a restaurant called The Parking Lot!
-Perfect!
+Imagine a married couple, played by a married couple, directed by a married couple in the parking lot behind a restaurant, in a play called The Parking Lot!
+What could be better?

 About the Actors

 Beth Gilles-Whitehead (J) is pleased for the opportunity to, once again, act with husband David Whitehead.
 She most recently performed as Barbara Fordham in PPF’s production of August: Osage County.
-Other PPF roles include The White Queen in The Lion, the Witch and the Wardrobe, Bunny in The House of Blue Leaves, Mame Dennis in Auntie Mame (WATCH nomination), Charlotte Hay in Moon Over Buffalo, M’Lynn in Steel Magnolias, and Romaine Vole in Witness for the Prosecution (WATCH nomination).
-Beth has extensive directing credits, including PPF productions of A Christmas Carol, California Suite and To Kill a Mockingbird (WATCH nominated for directing).
+Other PPF roles include Mame Dennis in Auntie Mame (WATCH nomination), Charlotte Hay in Moon Over Buffalo, and Romaine Vole in Witness for the Prosecution (WATCH nomination).
+Beth has extensive directing credits, including the PPF production of To Kill a Mockingbird (WATCH nominated for directing).
 Beth directed All My Sons which received the Ruby Griffith Award for Overall Excellence.
-Beth sits on PPF’s Board of Directors.
-She received her MFA in theatre from Cornell University and BA in theatre from the University of Washington in Seattle.

-David Whitehead (Terry) is so happy to be working with his beautiful wife, as his wife, in this production of The Parking Lot.
+David P. Whitehead (Terry) is so happy to be working with his beautiful wife, as his wife, in this production of The Parking Lot.
 David is a veteran member of PPF, having played many roles including, most recently as Roy in last year’s “theater under the stars” (behind the Italian Café) production of Lone Star.
 He also performed as Frank in Mere Mortals, Walter Burns in Front Page and Antonio Salieri in Amadeus, which earned him a WATCH nomination for outstanding lead actor in a play.
-David sits on PPF’s Board of Directors.